Wedding day tips, planning & scheduling advice for a stress free day.

 Try to avoid breaking up the speeches into segments, for example two people speak before the main course & two more speak after desert.
 It makes it more difficult for the chef to prepare the food around the schedule of the speeches which can delay the overall service.
 Also, for speeches after the meal, the longer the speeches go on for, the more it delays the band starting, be mindful of that.

-Some venues lend themselves to outdoor shots at night.
-Normally a good time to take these shots is after your meal or before your first dance.
+Some venues lend themselves to outdoor shots at dusk when the sky takes on a blue colour after the sun has set.
+Normally a good time to take these shots is after your meal or before your first dance, again depending on the time of year.
 I get my camera settings dialed in & the lighting ready to go, then I ask the bride & groom to pop out to get these shots.
-As everything is ready to go, this normally takes about 5 minutes and those images can be a lovely way to end an album.
+As everything is ready to go, this normally takes about 3-4 minutes and those images can be a lovely way to end an album.

 Your wedding day goes very fast, so many times couples tell me "I can't believe we're sitting down for our meal already".
 Be sure to enjoy every moment of your day, take a step back and take it all in.